 Sage Vyasa Approached India, Bikaner c.
-18th century Opaque watercolors with gold on paper
+18th century Gouache heightened with gold on paper

 When Sage Vyasa meditated for a great length of time with no respite, the gods began to worry that he would become even more powerful than them.
 In an attempt to break the Sage’s concentration, Indra sent Menaka, an Apsara, to tempt Vyasa into abandoning his meditation.
 Menaka is seen wading in a sheer garment through the water towards Vyasa, hoping to break his concentration.
 The Sage, however, rejected her advances and cursed her instead.

 All sought Vyasa’s advice because of his wealth of knowledge and wisdom.
 He grew up in forests near the river Saraswati, eventually becoming a teacher and priest.
 He is credited with compiling the Vedas, writing 18 major Puranas, and executing the Mahabharata, collection of epic poetry revered as moral law and historical cannon.
 When creating the Mahabharata, he dictated the story to Ganesh, who served as a scribe to complete the text.